-D. METRICS AND ACCOUNTABILITY
+E. METRICS AND ACCOUNTABILITY

-- 1. Recommendations in this report will be monitored by members of the Communications Department. - 2.
-Further reports will be brought to Board in accordance with the policy review schedule
+- 1. Recommendations in this report will be monitored by the Director, with the support of the Superintendent of Special Services. - 2.
+Further reports will be brought to the Board in accordance with the policy review schedule.

-E. IMPLEMENTATION, STRATEGIC COMMUNICATIONS AND STAKEHOLDER ENGAGEMENT PLAN
+F. IMPLEMENTATION, STRATEGIC COMMUNICATIONS AND STAKEHOLDER ENGAGEMENT PLAN